ssokolow/quicktile/docs/config.rst

 This key must be present and set to 1.
-It was included as a means for QuickTile to identify the format of the config file if it becomes necessary to break compatibility with the current setup without changing the format more radically.
+It was included as a means for QuickTile to identify the format of the config file if it becomes necessary to break compatibility with the current setup without changing to an entirely new file format.

 ``ColumnCount = 3``
 """""""""""""""""""